aws-samples/aws-cdk-intro-workshop/workshop/content/20-create-project/200-watch.md

 weight = 200
 +++

+## Compiling your TypeScript code

+Since TypeScript sources need to be compiled to JavaScript, every time we make a modification to our source files, we would want them to be compiled to `.js`.

 {{% notice info %}} This is an important step.
 Make sure you leave the "watch" terminal session open at the end of this step. {{% /notice %}}

-Since TypeScript sources need to be compiled to JavaScript, every time we make a modification to our source files, we would want them to be compiled to `.js`.

-Your project comes configured with a nice little npm script called `watch`.
+Your project is already configured with a nice little npm script called `watch`.

 ## Open new terminal window